A quick and dirty guide to get you pointed in the right direction for planning a hike of the Continental Divide Trail.

 - The J Ley maps show alt routes and the official route (if not as good detail as the above maps and guidebooks), Many annotations from previous hikers on the maps.

-- Al H’ s new databook should prove to be useful, too
+- Al H’ s newer databook should prove to be useful, too

-Most people take a mix of all five.
+Most people take a mix of the above.
 The Grand Unification of CDT guides is still being sought.

 The challenges of re-supply are about as difficult as the PCT.
 About 5-7 days between re-supply.
 If you are not overly picky, you can re-supply just about anywhere.
 The hybrid approach (buy groceries in a large town and ship out to a smaller town) works well, too.